The Double Refuge ❤️ Three Little Words

 The only means of strengthening one’s intellect is to make up one’s mind about nothing — to let the mind be a thoroughfare for all thoughts.
 Not a select party.
 (John Keats, 1819)

 Whereas the skeptic (to quote Chambers again) is like the agnostic in that he is “a person who doubts prevailing doctrines, esp in religion,” the agnostic isn’t exactly “a person who tends to disbelieve,” at least not in the active sense of the atheist.
 Rather, the agnostic doubts and leaves it at that.
 He doesn’t go so far as to say he disbelieves, for that would be to conclude that belief is illusory, rather than doubtful.
-For the agnostic, doubt is similar, yet not the same as disbelief.
+For the agnostic, doubt might lead to atheistic disbelief, yet it might also lead to theistic belief.

-Agnostics may tentatively disbelieve something, yet they aren’t aporetic or searching for refutation.
-They don’t specifically try to refute or to confirm, although their reasonings and their testing of situations may lead to them to refute, confirm, or remain in doubt.
-The reason they don’t try to refute is that they don’t see suspension of belief or ataraxia — a form of release from polarities and endless debate — as an aim in itself.
-However, they may, like the ephectic, end up in suspension by chance.
-They may also find it pleasant “to float / Like Pyrrho on a sea of speculation,” as Byron puts it in Don Juan 9.18.
+Double refugees may tentatively disbelieve something, yet they aren’t aporetic or searching for refutation.
+They don’t specifically try to refute or to confirm, although their reasonings and their testing of situations may lead them to refute, confirm, or remain in doubt.
+The reason they don’t try to refute is that they’re aiming for truth, not for confirmation that a higher truth doesn’t exist.
+As a result, they don’t see suspension of belief or ataraxia (release from polarities and endless debate) as an aim in itself.
+However, they may, like ephectic skeptics, end up in suspension by chance or by necessity.
+They may even find it pleasant “to float / Like Pyrrho on a sea of speculation,” as Byron puts it in Don Juan 9.18.

-Agnostics are also both similar to, and different from, the zetetic who continues to search for truth in order to end the suspension of belief.
-Agnostics entertain the notion that there might be a truth out there which would end their search, and they’re willing to find such a truth.
+Double refugees are also similar to and different from zetetic skeptics who search for truth in order to end the suspension of belief.
+Open agnostics entertain the notion that there might be a higher truth which would end their search, and they’re willing to find such a truth.
 Yet they also entertain the idea that there’s no such truth.
-Again, there’s a subtle difference between Pyrrhonists and agnostics here: zetetics search “for reason to cease the suspension of belief,” yet agnostics don’t aim to end the suspension.
-Nor do they aim to continue it.
+Likewise, open theists entertain the notion that their truth is illusory, or that there might be a higher truth.
+Zetetic skeptics search “for reason to cease the suspension of belief,” yet double refugees aren’t searching in that way.
+Double refugees don’t aim to start or end the suspension, nor do they aim to continue it.
+It just happens as a natural result of living openly and thinking critically — that is, in a way that aims for truth and insight rather than doctrine or foregone conclusion.

 Deep Water